Abd al-Rahim Mahmoud

 Mahmoud worked as a teacher and then as headmaster of the Ashshar School in Basra.
 He then joined the Rashid Ali al-Kilani revolt in 1941, along with a number of Palestinians who had sought refuge in Iraq.
 Following the collapse of that revolt, he returned to Palestine to teach once more in his old school, now renamed The National Najah College.
 Between 1942 and 1948, Mahmoud published most of his poetry and articles, especially those he published in al-Ittihad newspaper in Haifa and in the magazine al-Ghadd.

-Following the UN Partition Resolution and the outbreak of fighting between Arabs and Zionist militias, Mahmoud joined the Salvation Army, an irregular army of Arab volunteers fighting for Palestine.
-In mid-January 1948, he travelled to Damascus where he completed an officers’ training session at the Qatana camp and was then sent back to Palestine as head of a company in the Hittin brigade, one of the detachments of the Salvation Army.
+Following the UN Partition Resolution and the outbreak of fighting between Arabs and Zionist militias, Mahmoud joined the Arab Liberation Army (ALA), an irregular army of Arab volunteers fighting for Palestine.
+In mid-January 1948, he travelled to Damascus where he completed an officers’ training session at the Qatana camp and was then sent back to Palestine as head of a company in the Hittin brigade, one of the ALA detachments.
 His unit fought a number of engagements against the Zionist forces in Marj ibn Amir.
 In May 1948, the brigade moved to Galilee where Mahmoud was promoted to first lieutenant and adjutant to the brigade commander.
 The Hittin brigade fought several battles in the vicinity of Nazareth.

 On 13 July 1948, Abd al-Rahim Mahmoud was killed by a shell as the Hittin brigade was carrying out an attack on the Jewish colony of al-Sajara, close to the Arab village of al-Shajara, in the district of Tiberias.
 He was buried in Nazareth.